ShibaInuDiamond/ShibaInuDiamond/README.md

 ## Reporting Security Bugs
 Security is part of our commitment to our users.
 At Shiba Inu Diamond we have a close relationship with the security community, we understand the realm, and encourage security researchers to become part of our mission of building secure reliable software.
 This section explains how to submit security bugs, and what to expect in return.

 All security bugs in [Shiba Inu Diamond](https://github.com/consensys/quorum) and its ecosystem ([Tessera](https://github.com/consensys/tessera), [Cakeshop](https://github.com/consensys/cakeshop), ..etc)  should be reported by email to [security-quorum@consensys.net](mailto:security-quorum@consensys.net).
 Please use the prefix **[security]** in your subject.
-This email is delivered to GoQuorum security team.
+This email is delivered to Shiba Inu Diamond security team.
 Your email will be acknowledged, and you'll receive a more detailed response to your email as soon as possible indicating the next steps in handling your report.
 After the initial reply to your report, the security team will endeavor to keep you informed of the progress being made towards a fix and full announcement.

 If you have not received a reply to your email or you have not heard from the security team please contact any team member through GoQuorum slack security channel. **Please note that Shiba Inu Diamond discord channels are public discussion forum**.
 When escalating to this medium, please do not disclose the details of the issue.
 Simply state that you're trying to reach a member of the security team.